West Coast cities lauded for curbing carbon — except Seattle. Here’s why

 Seattle Mayor Jenny Durkan spoke Thursday at a climate summit in Copenhagen.

-Though Durkan and her predecessors have long proclaimed the Emerald City a national leader in that fight, the results have paled beside the rhetoric.
+Though Durkan and her predecessors have long proclaimed the Emerald City a national leader in that fight, results have paled beside the rhetoric.

 On Wednesday, the hosts of the C40 World Mayors Summit hailed 30 cities around the world, including nine in the United States, for turning a big corner: getting their carbon emissions to decline after decades of growth.